 - Ouzo is said to have the best pizza in South America.
-How much do you trust the Swiss?

 - Ikaro Cafe has great coffee, a great vibe and fast wifi.
 They also house Soul Seed coffee and the smell of freshly roasting coffee hangs in the air.